apache/mesos/docs/persistent-volume.md

   succeed, the result will be a single reservation of 4 CPUs.
 To handle this situation, applications should be prepared for resource offers that contain more resources than expected.
-Some applications may also want to detect this situation and unreserve an additional reserved resources that will not be required.
+Some applications may also want to detect this situation and unreserve any additional reserved resources that will not be required.

 * It often makes sense to structure application logic as a "state machine",